OllieJones/sqlite-object-cache/readme.txt

 causes your object cache data to go into the `/tmp` folder in a file named `mysite-object-cache.qrstuv.sqlite`.

+= Can this plugin use SQLite memory-mapped I/O?

+**Yes**.
+You can use your OS's memory map feature to access and share cache data with [SQLite Memory-Mapped I/O](https://www.sqlite.org/mmap.html).
+On some server configurations this allows multiple php processes to share cached data more quickly.
+In the plugin this is disabled by default.
+You can enable it by telling the plugin how many MiB to use for memory mapping.
+For example, this wp-config setting tells the plugin to use 32MiB.

+`define( 'WP_SQLITE_OBJECT_CACHE_MMAP_SIZE', 32 );`

 = I sometimes get timeout errors from SQLite.
 How can I fix them? =

 Some sites occasionally generate error messages looking like this one: